Air Flow Issues with Exhaust and Intake Ports

 I am looking for replacement inlet covers (white) as well as cover plates for wall inlets that are no longer in use.

-If the backing plate hole diameter is 1-5/8" and the mounting screws are about 4" apart on center, you can use any of these Basic Inlets.
+If the backing plate hole diameter is 1-5/8" and the mounting screws are about 4" apart on center, you can use any of our Basic Inlet Valve Option.
 There are no "blank" inlets for undesired valves as these still need to seal under pressure to allow the system to work properly.

 Extension Needed for Thick Wall